Progress

 Chesapeake Bay Total Maximum Daily Load Indicator: Improvement

-The TMDL indicator combines monitored and modeled data to estimate the progress of nitrogen and phosphorus annual loading rate reductions (millions of pounds per year) in response to implemented management practices.
+The Bay TMDL indicator combines monitored and modeled data to estimate the progress of nitrogen and phosphorus annual loading rate reductions (millions of pounds per year) in response to implemented management practices.
 The indicator addresses the following questions:

 • What reductions have been observed in the monitoring data?

-• What reductions are expected from past management actions but have not been observed due known lags in implementation action and environmental response?
+• What reductions are expected from past management actions but have not been observed due to known lags in implementation action and environmental response?

 • What reductions are needed from planned future management actions?